GA2-CLIP: Generic Attribute Anchor for Efficient Prompt Tuningin Video-Language Models: Related work

 \textbf{Vision Prompt Learning:} Text prompt is a novel paradigm in the field of natural language processing that uses sentence forms as templates, and is often used in the language branches of V-L models to better help the models understand the semantics.
 Prompts are categorized into manual and automatic forms \cite{khattak2023maple, jia2022visual, ju2022prompting}, and automatic forms are used for the fine-tuning phase of automatic learning, often called Prompt Learning.
-Current language prompt learning is widely used in multi-modal models, e.g., CoOp \cite{zhou2022learning} and Co-CoOp \cite{zhou2022conditional} enhance language coherence by optimizing successive prompt vectors in language branches.
+Current language prompt learning is widely used in multi-modal models, e.g., CoOp and Co-CoOp \cite{zhou2022conditional} enhance language coherence by optimizing successive prompt vectors in language branches.
 PromptKD \cite{li2024promptkd} supervises the transfer of knowledge from CLIP to a lightweight model through an unsupervised approach using a teacher model.
 ArGue \cite{tian2024argue} utilizes a large-scale language model to mine multiple in-class attributes and proposes a negative sample prompt to eliminate spurious connections caused by backgrounds.
 ATPrompt \cite{li2024atprompt} extends the learning space of soft prompts from the one-dimensional category level to the multidimensional attribute level by proposing hard attribute anchors to improve the generalization of attributes to new categories.
 Most of the existing research uses visual attributes to enhance model performance, which is achieved by providing additional attribute information through LLM, etc. However this is extremely difficult in video tasks, where it is difficult to correlate all the actions with the background, and therefore the model cannot be guided to learn the action features by means of predefined attributes.
 In this work, we rethink the significance of video attributes.
 We argue that while we cannot tell the model which attributes in a video are positive, we are able to guide the model on which attributes may be meaningless.
 We implement video learning for the model by proposing a global generic attribute anchor and a local hard-supervised prompt.